Calibration Results Check and Analysis

 2. Open Mech-Viz, add a fixed point, and make sure that this point coincides with the crosshair of a calibration circle on the calibration board.

-1. Find the “Fixed-Point Move” Step from the Step library and then drag it to the graphical programming workspace.
+1. Find the “Fixed-Point Move” Step from the Step Library and then drag it to the graphical programming workspace.

 3. Control the robot to change the pose of the camera for several times, and click the Recalculate extrinsic parameters button in the Calculate camera parameters step of the calibration process.
 This operation will trigger the camera to capture images.